-The Solidarity Infrastructures class was conceptualized and co-taught by Max Fowler and Alice Yuan Zhang through the School of Poetic Computation.
-Mark Anthony Hernandez Motaghy supported the class in the Spring 2023 cycle, and Meghna Mahadevan and Oren Robinson in Winter 2024.
+The Solidarity Infrastructures class was conceptualized and co-taught by Max Fowler and Alice Yuan Zhang through the School for Poetic Computation.
+The class was co-created through cycles of collaborations across seasons over time:

 'Global Village', sketch by Alice Yuan Zhang, 2023